vtbassmatt/django-drynk/README.md

 If you have contributions, please don't hesitate to send a PR.
 Let's keep the tests passing and all will be well.
 My personal stack is currently Django 1.9 on Python 3.4, so that will be the most-tested.
-I will eventually set Travis up to cover Django 1.7, 1.8, and 1.9 on Python 2.7, 3.3-3.5, and nightly.
+Travis will cover Django 1.8 and 1.9 on Python 3.4, 3.5, and nightly.